makersacademy/bowling-challenge/development-notes.md

   - gives an error message if a wrong number is entered. - need to improve logic first

 Finish off the logic.
-- error handling for second roll
+- error handling for second roll - done
-- total scoring
+- total scoring - done
+- implement strike and spare logic
 - handling bonus points.
 - final frame logic